-Electives are of three types: in-depth non-clinical electives, advanced clinical clerkships and subinternship or sub-internship/inpatient courses.
+Electives are of three types: in-depth non-clinical electives, advanced clinical clerkships and sub-internship or subinternship/inpatient courses.
 Below are descriptions of the three types of electives.
 For more information, please refer to the Handbook of Courses for Fourth Year Medical Students.